-In the year 2018, the World Anti-Doping Agency took CBD out of its list of prohibited substances.
-The agency made clear that we can not compare CBD with drugs that enhance performances, such as hormones, illegal drugs, and amphetamines.
+In the year 2018, the World Anti-Doping Agency took CBD off its list of prohibited substances.
+The agency made clear that we can not compare CBD with drugs that enhance performance, such as hormones, illegal drugs, and amphetamines.

 So the use of CBD by athletes is permitted and comes with no sanction.
 However, the fact that the World Anti-Doping Agency allows the use of CBD doesn’t automatically mean it is permitted everywhere.

 The proper thing to do will be to check the regulations or laws applicable to your region to ensure that your country or agency permits the same.

 Drug tests conducted on athletes are unable to pinpoint chemicals in the urine or blood unless you’re searching for a particular chemical.
 This is because drug tests don’t produce a full list of chemical compounds in the body fluid of the athlete.

 The majority of the drug tests for marijuana make use of artificial antibodies to search for THC or the metabolites that our body produces after working on THC.

 You won’t pass the drug test if you use a supplement that includes THC.
 So if you’re an athlete and you desire to use CBD, the best thing is to get the product from a reliable but externally tested CBD isolate instead of full hemp, which will definitely carry little amounts of THC.